Arende

 Arende, also known as Cape Rebel, was a television mini-series and historical drama about the Second Boer War, as experienced by two fictional characters: Sloet Steenkamp (played by Ian Roberts), a rebellious Boer farmer, and James Kerwin (played by Gavin van den Berg), a Captain with the British Army.

-TV mini-series
+TV miniseries

 The first season comprising 10 episodes was first aired on 27 April 1989 on the SABC.
-The second season titled "Arende II: MoordenaarsKaroo " comprising 10 episodes was first aired on 13 February 1992 and the third and final season titled Arende III: Dorsland was first air on 28 October 1993 and comprised 13 episodes.
+The second season titled "Arende II: MoordenaarsKaroo" comprising 10 episodes was first aired on 13 February 1992 and the third and final season titled Arende III: Dorsland was first air on 28 October 1993 and comprised 13 episodes.
 The show was run on SABC 1 in South Africa and syndicated abroad under the name Cape Rebel.

+The miniseries ends with Sloet's band of Boer bittereinder exiles being ambushed by a group of Nama led by Hendrik Witbooi in Namibia during the Herero Wars.

 Movie

 A film version of Arende also starring Ian Roberts as Sloet Steenkamp and Gavin van den Berg as Captain James Kerwin was released in 1994.
-The movie follows Sloet Steenkamp as he fights the British invasion and is subsequent capture and imprisonment on Saint Helena Island.
+The movie follows Sloet Steenkamp after the British invasion, and his is subsequent capture and imprisonment on Saint Helena Island.

+Sloet is originally sentenced to execution for treason, due to his past as a British citizen originally from the Cape Colony that joined the war on the Boer side; his execution is commuted to life imprisonment.
+The movie follows his ultimately unsuccessful attempts at escaping the island.
+It ends with the death of two fellow inmates and the attempted kidnapping of the island's governor to demand better medical care, and a race with Captain Kerwin that ends in the death of another Boer prisoner -and friend of Sloet's- just as the end of the Boer War is announced.